Comprehensive Stroke Center

 Managing Brain Swelling With Decompressive Hemicraniectomy

-In some cases, strokes can cause the brain to swell and push up against the skull, causing an increase in pressure in the skull.
+In some cases, a hemorrhagic stroke can cause the brain to swell and push up against the skull, causing an increase in pressure in the skull.
 This is called elevated intracranial pressure, and it can cause significant brain damage, or even death.
 The stroke team at Wake Forest Baptist is skilled at reducing brain swelling and intracranial pressure using a surgical procedure called decompressive hemicraniectomy.

 During the procedure, surgeons remove a significant portion of the skull to allow the brain to swell as much as possible.
 The brain returns to normal size before the surgeons replace the removed piece of skull.